wp-plugins/postman-smtp/readme.txt

 1. Choose the Save Changes button.
 1. Send yourself a test email.

 > Postman is developed on OS X with PHP 5.5.14 and Apache 2.4.9.
 Postman is tested in a [Red Hat OpenShift](http://www.openshift.com/) environment with PHP 5.3.3 and Apache 2.2.15 with Gmail, Hotmail and Yahoo Mail (US).
-Additional testing is performed with [Mailtrap](http://mailtrap.io/)